-Tell someone right away if you have thoughts of harming yourself.
+Tell someone right away if you have thoughts of harming yourself or others.
 Call 988.
 When you call or text 988, you will be connected to trained crisis counselors.
-An online chat option is also available.
+An online chat choice is also available.
 Lifeline is free and available 24/7.
 Ask a friend or family member to stay with you.
 Don't stay alone.

 Even though it can be hard to do, don't be afraid to talk with your healthcare provider.
 You can tell them about constant anxiety, grouchiness, depression, thoughts of self-harm, or any other abnormal moods or symptoms you're having.
 Getting treatment and learning some coping methods can help bring these disorders under control.